ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 Managerial
 ^^^^^^^^^^
-The managerial part of the approval process guarantees that direct manager (DM), general managers (GM), vice presidents (VP), and chief technolofy officer (CTO) are aware about the existence and the status of the project.
+The managerial part of the approval process guarantees that the direct manager (DM), general managers (GMs), vice presidents (VPs), and chief technology officer (CTO) are aware of the existence and status of the project.

-The amount of administrative reviews and approvals depends on the nature of the project.
-A project can be classified in to the following categories:
+The number of administrative reviews and approvals depends on the nature of the project.
+A project can be classified as one of these categories:

 .. grid:: 3